 Also, payments to employees on account of their disability or injury – providing certain conditions are met – are completely exempt.

 All pay corresponding to notice is subject to deductions for income tax and NICs.
 This has been the law since 6 April 2018.

 The previous position was that if there was no payment in lieu of notice clause (PILON) in the employment contract and the employer paid out and asked the employee to leave, income tax and NICs would not, generally, be due.
 Any sum in excess of £30,000 would be taxable, though not subject to employer or employee NICs’ deductions.

 It is now irrelevant whether an employee has a PILON in their contract.
 All sums corresponding to earnings for notice are subject to tax and employer and employee NICs.

-From 6 April 2019 it is also expected that employer NICs will be due on the balance of any non-contractual termination payments over £30,000.
+From 6 April 2020 it is also expected that employer NICs will be due on the balance of any qualifying termination payments over £30,000.

 Use of PILONs

 Some employers have deliberately not included a PILON in contracts so that there is more flexibility in structuring an exit deal.
 However, if no PILON is included and the employer pays the employee in lieu of notice, the employer would be at risk of breaching the contract.
 An employee could then argue that any restrictive covenants in the contract are no longer enforceable because of the breach.

 Since employers will no longer benefit from a PILON-free contract, PILONs should be included in contracts.
 This will avoid risk of a breach for paying in lieu of notice and not being able to enforce restrictive covenants.